pingcap/docs/mysql-schema.md

 > **Note:**
 >
-> The GC worker system tables are not applicable to TiDB Cloud.
+> The GC worker system tables are only applicable to TiDB Self-Hosted and not available on [TiDB Cloud](https://docs.pingcap.com/tidbcloud/).

 - `gc_delete_range`: the KV range to be deleted.
 - `gc_delete_range_done`: the deleted KV range